ANCSLEEP BLOG

 5 Ways to set a good sleep schedule - Anchorage Sleep Center

-Summers and Winters in Alaska can both be hard on getting enough sleep.
+Summers and winters in Alaska can both make sleep challenging.
 The extreme lighting conditions don’t provide the transition from light to dark and dark to light in the morning/evening that prompts us to get tired and wake up.
 Because of this, setting a good sleep routine can be extremely hard.

-If these symptoms hit or worsen during our winters and summers in Alaska, it may be related to a sleep disorder, such as insomnia and circadian rhythm disorders.
+If these symptoms begin or worsen during Alaskan winters and summers then they may be related to a sleep disorder, such as insomnia and circadian rhythm disorders.
+Regardless of these extremes, it's still vital to get good rest.
+Continue reading to learn more about how to function, despite these challenges.

 Pre-bedtime routines are another way to trick your body into producing melatonin.
-Essentially, you are conditioning your body for sleep by using routines.
-Some routines can include:
+Essentially, you are conditioning your body for sleep by doing the same thing every night before bed.
+These same things can include:

 • Do same thing before bed every night – read a book, listen to a podcast, etc.